-Beer, doughnuts and a $1 million lottery: How vaccine incentives can help the U.S. reach herd immunity
+Beer, doughnuts, and a $1 million lottery: How vaccine incentives can help the U.S. reach herd immunity

 Economic incentives are one way to do that.

 Economic incentives can make a decision more pleasant by offering rewards or lowering costs.
-Recent examples of efforts to make getting vaccinated more rewarding include offering savings bonds, coupons, tickets for baseball games and free items in shops.
+Recent examples of efforts to make getting vaccinated more rewarding include offering savings bonds, coupons, tickets for baseball games, and free items in shops.

-These incentives target people who think that they do not need a COVID-19 vaccine, who usually do not get vaccinated for non-ideological reasons or those who find it inconvenient.
+These incentives target people who think that they do not need a COVID-19 vaccine, who usually do not get vaccinated for non-ideological reasons, or those who find it inconvenient.

 Recent surveys suggest such tactics could be successful.
 One recent poll found that 47% of people who want to “wait and see” about the vaccines said getting paid time off from work to get a shot would make them more likely to do so.
 And 39% said a financial incentive of $200 would do the trick.